vividf/AWML/README.md

 ### Operation documents

-If you want to develop `autoware-ml`, you should read as below pages.
+If you want to develop `autoware-ml`, you should read following pages.

 - [Docs for contribution](/docs/operation/contribution.md)
 - [Note for next release](/docs/operation/release_note.md)

 ### Tips

-If you want to use `autoware-ml`, you should read as below pages.
+If you want to know about `autoware-ml`, you should read following pages.

 - [Tips for config files](/docs/tips/config.md)
 - [Tips for remote development](/docs/tips/remote_development.md)